lcsnigeria/lcs_ajax/README.md

 ## Features

 - **Dynamic Styling**: Apply CSS styles dynamically with a structured class name syntax, reducing the need for external CSS files.
+- **Multi Styling**: Combine multiple CSS properties and values in a single class name for concise styling.
+- **Shortcut Patterns**: Use shortened syntax for common properties to streamline styling.
 - **Responsive Support**: Embed media queries in class names for responsive designs.
 - **Advanced Selectors**: Style sibling, child, and type-based elements directly through class names.
 - **Pseudo-Classes and Pseudo-Elements**: Use `:hover`, `:focus`, `::before`, and `::after` styles effortlessly.